Peanut0920/BillingRetailSystemPython/README.md

 # Importing and Python Version
 Make sure all the python module is updated
 It simply use general modules to run it all

+# How to run the program
+Click on the System.py file and press the start button Thus, it should be started and load the data into the Billing system

+# Maximum Depth Recursion Error
+You could run the Setup file and allow the maximum depth to be expanded Run again the program